mcckyle/the-calendar/README.md

 ## Project Status & Roadmap

-- **Current Status**: This project is in its early stages, with a fully functioning calendar interface, event viewing, and month navigation.
+- **Current Status**: This project is in its early stages, with a fully functioning calendar interface, event viewing, and week navigation.
 - **Upcoming Features**:
   - User authentication for adding/editing events.
   - Drag-and-drop event scheduling.